mindspore-ai/mindinsight/mindinsight/profiler/README.md

 Figure 4 displays the statistics table for the operators, including:

-- Choose All: Display statistics for the operators, including operator name、type、excution time、full scope time、information etc. The table will be sorted by execution time by default.
+- Choose All: Display statistics for the operators, including operator name, type, execution time, full scope time, information etc. The table will be sorted by execution time by default.
-- Choose Type: Display statistics for the operator types, including operator type name、execution time、execution frequency and proportion of total time.
+- Choose Type: Display statistics for the operator types, including operator type name, execution time, execution frequency and proportion of total time.
 Users can click on each line, querying for all the operators belong to this type.
 - Search: There is a search box on the right, which can support fuzzy search for operators/operator types.

 ### MindData Performance Analysis

 The MindData performance analysis component is used to analyse the execution of data input pipeline for the training.
-The data input pipeline can be divided into three stages: the data process pipeline、data transfer from host to device and data fetch on device.
+The data input pipeline can be divided into three stages: the data process pipeline, data transfer from host to device and data fetch on device.
 The component will analyse the performance of each stage for detail and display the results.

 ![minddata_profile.png](./images/minddata_profile.png)